orisai/scheduler/docs/README.md

 ]);
 ```

-When running command as a job, [lock](#locks-and-job-overlapping) cannot be simply refreshed as with other jobs.
+When running a command as a job, the [lock](#locks-and-job-overlapping) cannot be refreshed as with other jobs.
-Instead, you can change lock's default time to live to ensure lock was not released before the job finished.
+Instead, change the lock's default time to live to ensure the lock is not released before the job finishes:

 ```php
 $job->setLockTtl(600); // Time in seconds